6 Key Supplement Trends (2021-2023)

 Not only that, but according to Statista, the average spend per trip on these products is $96.49.

-From collagen’s continued growth to entirely new categories, this list will help you see what’s coming around the corner in the supplement industry in 2021 and beyond.
+From collagen’s continued growth to entirely new categories, this list will help you see what’s coming around the corner in the dietary supplement industry.

 1. New Supplement Categories